By LISA EISENHAUER

 Several Catholic agencies already working in Haiti are rushing medical and humanitarian support to victims of the earthquake that struck a southwestern region on Aug.
 14.

 Workers with Catholic Relief Services hand off supplies to Haitians just days after the Aug.
 14 earthquake that killed hundreds of people and left thousands homeless in the Caribbean nation.

 The U.S. Agency for International Development reported five days after the 7.2-magnitude quake that almost 2,200 people were known to be dead and more than 12,000 injured.
 The agency said about 130,000 homes were damaged or destroyed and 2.2 million people in the impoverished Caribbean nation of 11.3 million were somehow impacted by the disaster.

-"It has been a challenge, frankly, to be able to get out to the various areas," he said.
+"Things have been a challenge, frankly, to be able to get out to the various areas," he said.

 Kostic was among several representatives of relief and support agencies who discussed how their organizations are responding and how others can help during a group call about the disaster on Aug.
 18 arranged by Bruce Compton, CHA's senior director, global health.

-The earthquake exacerbated the despair in the distressed nation, the relief workers said.
-In addition to the COVID-19 pandemic, Haiti has been reeling from the political instability created by the assassination on July 7 of its president.
-A portion of the road to the quake zone from the capital of Port-au-Prince is under gang control.
+The earthquake has exacerbated the despair in the distressed nation, the relief workers said.
+In addition to the pandemic, Haiti has been reeling from the political instability created by the assassination on July 7 of its president.
+A portion of the road to the quake zone from the Haitian capital of Port-au-Prince is under gang control.